Priority Action Item - Downtown

 Outdoor Dining and Entertainment Dining at Market House Square returned for the summer and fall 2021.
 City passed a local municipal order to support the outdoor dining and expansion of sidewalk café area.
 The Parks & Recreation Department organized Street Beats with live music in 2021 and 2022.
 There have been several new events downtown in 2022 including Downtown Live, the return of the July 4th Celebration downtown, the Fourth Friday Cocktail Trail and Art Walk, a Downtown Fall Festival, and the Holiday Lighting Celebration with a new 20-foot tall Christmas tree.

-Paducah Main Street Working with the State on Main Street accreditation standards and determining the training and education needs to for the Main Street Board to advance the program.
-The Main Street Board, committees, and merchant association continue to meet monthly to satisfy accreditation requirements.
-A fiscal year 2022 work plan has been adopted.
-The Main Street Board is evaluating its committees to determine how to build program capacity and reenergize the Board.
-The Board also held a strategic planning retreat in 2022.
+Paducah Main Street The Main Street Board, committees, and merchant association continue to meet monthly to satisfy accreditation requirements.
+The Board adopted a fiscal year 2022 work plan and held a strategic planning retreat in 2022.
 The Main Street Economic Vitality Committee has identified top priorities which include marketing materials, new incentives, and a downtown prospectus community event to showcase available properties.
+This committee also is coordinating with Greater Paducah Economic Development on a strategy to fill vacant real estate.

 Paducah Riverfront Development Advisory Board With the various downtown projects including City Block and the BUILD grant projects, the PRDA Board is being repopulated.
 Commission Sandra Wilson has been appointed as the Chair.

-Parking A downtown parking and video were created in 2022 to help visitors more easily find a parking location downtown.
+Parking A downtown parking webpage and video were created in 2022 to help visitors more easily find parking locations.

 Tax Increment Financing (TIF) The Kentucky Economic Development Finance Authority (TIF) approved Paducah's Tax Increment Finance District (TIF) on March 25, 2021.
 The implementation is underway.
 City has collected questionnaires from local businesses to establish the local TIF baseline with the information now conducting a baseline analysis.